innerfunction/Q-android/README.md

-# Q-android
-Asynchronous promise implementation for Android.
+# Q-android: Asynchronous promise implementation for Android.

-This library brings the concept of JavaScript Promises to Android.
+This library brings the concept of deferred promises from JS to Android.

 More about JS Promises: https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Promise.jsm/Promise#Constructor

 Promises are useful when making asyc calls in your code.